MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ### Remove restricted access control groups for a non-group site

 You can remove the specified security group from restricted access control configuration.
-Members of the security group will no longer be able to access site content while the policy is enforced on the site.
+Members of the security group are no longer be able to access site content while the policy is enforced on the site.

 To remove a security group from a restricted access control configuration for the non-group site, run the following command: